Hsanka6/WorkoutsApp/README.md

 ## Installation

 Download the repository and click run.
-Project deafults to loading data from [workoutData.csv] and if you want to change the source of workout data follow the **Loading Workout Data** section below
+Project defaults to loading data from [workoutData.csv] and if you want to change the source of workout data follow the **Loading Workout Data** section below

 ## Features
 1. Takes in workout data from .csv file and processes them into a table which shows your all time One Rep Max